Cold Casualties: Sharksicles And Frozen Iguanas

 The unusual cold that has slammed the U.S. East Coast is wreaking havoc with wildlife, particularly the cold-blooded variety.
 As one no doubt remembers from grade-school science class, reptiles and fish take heat from their environment – when it is warm enough, all is well, but if it gets too cold, you can expect scenes like this.

-Social media has been flooded with reports of downed iguanas.
+Social media has been witness to reports of downed iguanas.
 Suddenly immobilized by the near-freezing temperatures, in their catatonic state they plummet from trees.

 It's what everyone is talking about.
 The cold that's freezing iguanas, knocking them out of trees.
 Photo gallery: https://t.co/tkYrxozrlG pic.twitter.com/0H5CvQOESi— WPEC CBS12 News (@CBS12) January 4, 2018